Australian Government Bureau of Meteorology

 Diamantina Lakes 7 day forecast

-Today: Partly cloudy.
-High chance of showers near the Northern Territory border, medium chance elsewhere.
-The chance of a thunderstorm in the afternoon and evening.
-Light winds becoming NW/NE 15 to 25 km/h in the morning then tending NW/SW 25 to 35 km/h in the early afternoon.
-Overnight temperatures falling to the low to mid 20s with daytime temperatures reaching 36 to 41.
+Today: Sunny morning.
+The chance of a thunderstorm in the E in the afternoon and evening.
+Winds S/SE 15 to 25 km/h tending NE/SE before dawn then tending S/SE 25 to 35 km/h in the middle of the day.
+Overnight temperatures falling to the high 20s with daytime temperatures reaching the low to mid 40s.

 (km/h)17